-Between 1 September 2017 and 3 July 2018, the Secretariat received 450 copies of dolphin-safe certificates.
-All the certificates, corresponding to 115 TTFs completed during 115 fishing trips, were considered valid.
-A certificate was canceled by the competent national authority due to clerical errors, and a certificate was canceled by the Secretariat because it refers to an RSA that does not appear in its records.
-The Secretariat contacted the relevant national authority, which acknowledged its error, but did not issue a corrected certificate.
-Figure 1 shows the comparison of estimated weights, as recorded by observers on the TTF-A1, and the recorded scale weight for each TTF included in the 448 dolphin-safe certificates.
-The certified tonnage (16,104 t) represents 4.1% of the total of 392,145 t recorded as dolphin-safe on the TTFs of the 644 completed trips.
+Between 4 July 2018 and 3 October 2018, the Secretariat received 255 copies of dolphin-safe certificates.
+All the certificates, corresponding to 62 TTFs completed during 62 fishing trips, were considered valid.
+Figure 1 shows the comparison of estimated weights, as recorded by observers on the TTF- A1, and the recorded scale weight for each TTF included in the 255 dolphin-safe certificates.
+The certified tonnage (12,776 t) represents 9.6% of the total of 133,233 t recorded as dolphin-safe on the TTFs of the 227 trips completed during the reporting period.

 According to the Procedures for AIDCP Dolphin Safe Tuna Certification, the national authority is notified of cases where the scale weight recorded for each TTF included in the dolphin safe certificates exceeds the estimated weight recorded by the observer in the RSA by 10% or more.
-In none of the 115 trips, the certified weight exceeded the estimate in the corresponding RSA.
+In none of the 62 trips, the certified weight exceeded the estimate in the corresponding RSA.